kordianbird/The-Blades-Project/docs/README.md

 ## Languages

 * [HTML5](https://en.wikipedia.org/wiki/HTML)
--This project uses html (HyperText Markup Language) as the markup language for this project
+-I used html (HyperText Markup Language) as the markup language for this project

 * [CSS3](https://en.wikipedia.org/wiki/CSS)
--I used ccs3 to style many aspects of the website -media queries were used to make certain parts of the website responsive on mobile and tablet
+-I used css3 to style many aspects of the website -media queries were used to make certain parts of the website responsive on mobile and tablet

 ## Framework